ungtb10d/kali-vm/README.md

 ### Build from the host

-If building straight from your machine, you'll need to install `debos`:
+If building straight from your machine, you'll need to install `debos` and a little more:

 ```
-sudo apt install debos
+sudo apt install debos p7zip qemu-utils
 ```

 Then use the script `build.sh` to build an image.